 The intense, tunable light from the synchrotron allowed researchers to discern the formation and removal of different isomeric species – molecules that contain the same atoms but arranged in different combinations.

-The researchers found that the Criegee biradicals react more rapidly than first thought and will accelerate the formation of sulphate and nitrate in the atmosphere.
+The researchers found that the Criegee biradicals react more rapidly than first thought and will accelerate the formation of sulfate and nitrate in the atmosphere.
 These compounds will lead to aerosol formation and ultimately to cloud formation with the potential to cool the planet.

 The formation of Criegee biradicals was first postulated by Rudolf Criegee in the 1950s.
 However, despite their importance, it has not been possible to directly study these important species in the laboratory.

-In the last 100 years, Earth’s average surface temperature increased by about 0.8 °C with about two thirds of the increase occurring over just the last three decades.
+In the last 100 years, Earth’s average surface temperature increased by about 0.8 °C with about two-thirds of the increase occurring over just the last three decades.

 Most countries have agreed that drastic cuts in greenhouse gas emissions are required, and that future global warming should be limited to below 2.0 °C (3.6 °F).

-Dr Carl Percival, Reader in Atmospheric Chemistry at The University of Manchester and one of the authors of the paper, believes there could be significant research possibilities arising from the discovery of the Criegee biradicals.
+Dr. Carl Percival, Reader in Atmospheric Chemistry at The University of Manchester and one of the authors of the paper, believes there could be significant research possibilities arising from the discovery of the Criegee biradicals.